makersacademy/airport_challenge/README.md

 => "#<Plane:0x007fb8ab168300> has not landed at this airport."
 ```

-7. Take off a plane from the correct airport
+Take off a plane from the correct airport:
 ```
  🐢 : airport_1.take_off(plane_1)
 => "#<Plane:0x007fb8ab211c48> has left the airport."